[ PILLAR 1 / HOW TO START USING AI IN YOUR BUSINESS ]

 What's the very first step to take on the document, today?

-Open a blank file and answer one question out loud into it: who do you help, with what, and how can people tell it worked?
+The very first step on the business document is to open a blank file and answer one question out loud into it: who do you help, with what, and how can people tell it worked?
 Ten imperfect sentences today beat a perfect framework never started, and the document exists to be revised anyway.

 A runway for the week: